iisaka51/jp_prefecture/README.md

 # jp_prefecture.
-> Japan prefecture and city names and codes
+> Japan prefecture and city names and codes, geodetic.

 Simple utility to convert the name of japanese prefectures and cities.